gophergala2016/rex/README.md

 For more information about how a REx application works see the design [document](docs/design.md).

+##Features

+- Event/Message passing framework for state synchronization.
+The framework is pure Go so any desktop or mobile app should be able to make use of it for low-throughput synchronization and message passing over a local network.

+- Game servers automatically bind the message bus to a port and make themselves discoverable to clients on the local network.
+Works on Android devices (tested on Galaxy S6).
+Untested for iOS.

+- Game clients automically discover servers and begin receiving their updates events.
+Works on Android devices (tested on Galaxy S6).
+Untested for iOS.

+- Technical demo (with .apk files) showing discovery and state synchronization.

 ##Documentation

 The `docs/` directory contains various documents that describe the components